AdamChan-ML/AdamChan-ML/README.md

 - 👋 Hi, I’m Chan Ming Li (Adam)
 - 👀 I’m interested in data analytics and also data science
-- 🌱 I’m currently learning programming, data analysis and modelling
+- 🌱 I’m currently learning data analysis and machine learning
 - 💞️ I’m willing to collaborate on any projects
 - 📫 Find me on [LinkedIn](www.linkedin.com/in/ming-li-chan-adam)